agvxov/cursed_c/README.md

 ### include\_next
 Including is surprisingly highlevel with search paths and precedence.
-Turns out this happens to open a whole in functionality, which is otherwise absent from C.
+Turns out this happens to open a hole in functionality, which is otherwise absent from C.

 So,